-- 2. Employment that creates a conflict of interest or is incompatible with the employee's employment with the District; - 3.
+- 1. Employment that conflicts with an employee's work schedule, duties and responsibilities; - 2.
+Employment that creates a conflict of interest or is incompatible with the employee's employment with the District; - 3.
 Employment that interferes with the protection of the District's proprietary or confidential information; - 4.
-Employment that impairs or has a detrimental effect on the employee's work performance with the District; - Employment that requires the employee to conduct work or related activities for outside employment on the District's property during the employee's working hours or using the District's facilities and/or equipment in relation to the employee's outside employment; and - Employment that directly or indirectly competes with the business or the interests of the District.
+Employment that impairs or has a detrimental effect on the employee's work performance with the District; - 5.
+Employment that requires the employee to conduct work or related activities for outside employment on the District's property during the employee's working hours or using the District's facilities and/or equipment in relation to the employee's outside employment; and - 6.
+Employment that directly or indirectly competes with the business or the interests of the District.